 Republika power station is a 105 MW coal power station in Pernik, Bulgaria.
 It is operated by Toplofikacia Pernik Ead.
-Based on its capacity (estimated), it can supply roughly 131,400 homes (estimated).
-It ranks #20 of 43 Bulgaria power plants by installed capacity.
+Based on its capacity (estimated), it can supply roughly 131k homes (estimated).
+It ranks #30 of 55 Bulgaria power plants by installed capacity.
 Commissioned in 1951, it is around 75 years old — an older, legacy facility.
+Its annual emissions of 257,824 t CO₂/yr (EU ETS verified (EUTL 2023)) are equivalent to about 60k cars driven for a year.
 In context, coal supplies about 22.5% of Bulgaria's electricity; the national grid averages 276 gCO₂/kWh (71.9% low-carbon) (2025).

 Plant data: WRI Global Power Plant Database (CC BY 4.0), id WRI1008045.